Abdulmehad/Store/README.md

 This project is an e-commerce store built using Nuxt 3.
 It provides a platform for showcasing and selling products online.

+## Live Demo

+The application is live at https://fakestoreee.netlify.app/

 ## Features

 - Product listing